i dont feel loved

 - Communicate your feelings without using hyperbolic terms like “you always” and “you never.”
 Use “I” sentences to share your thoughts

 - Buy each other little presents every now and then to keep the romance alive

 4. Your opinion is not considered

 As Lysa deliberated on why she did not feel loved in her relationship, she concluded that it was also because Mike had started keeping her out of decision-making.
 She said that she had not signed up to be a part of unilateral decisions in their relationship.
-She had realized that Mike was using a lot of “I” and “me”, instead of “we”.
+She had realized that Mike was using a lot of “I” and “me”, instead of “we.”
 This remarkable change in behavior put her in a dilemma.
 Moreover, she wondered if he was ignoring her for someone else.

 In the initial phase of your relationship, your partner was so keen on making you a solid part of their life that they introduced you to their favorite friends and family.
 They wanted you to be accepted by their loved ones.
 However, after one or two meaningful meetings, you have seen this urge to make effort wane away.
 It has made you worry that they are losing interest in you.
 This could make you feel unloved in a relationship.
-This is one of the reasons why you feel this way about your partner.
-Have a talk with them an tell them you want to meet their friends and family.
+This is one of the reasons you feel this way about your partner.
+Have a talk with them an tell them you would love to meet their friends and family.

 Related Reading: Every Guy Has These 10 Types Of Friends